malkootkhan/MyImportantNotes/dailyTopics.md

 **Telematics:** Systems for GPS tracking, emergency services, and remote diagnostics.
 **Wireless Modules:** Bluetooth, Wi-Fi, and cellular connections for in-car connectivity.

+## GOOD BOOKS FOR READING:
+The following resources have further information on the topics introduced in this chapter:
+- Linux Kernel Development, 3rd Edition, by Robert Love
+- Linux System Programming, 2nd Edition, by Robert Love
+- Understanding the Linux VM Manager by Mel Gorman: https://www.kernel.
+org/doc/gorman/pdf/understand.pdf
+- Valgrind 3.3 - Advanced Debugging and Profiling for Gnu/Linux Applications by J Seward, N. Nethercote, and J. Weidendorfer

 - KVM
 - XEN hypervisor and its interaction with kernel
 - clamps